Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Kristy Olshan - Armstrong World Industries, Inc.

-Thank you, Bryan.
+Thank you, Brian.
 Good morning and welcome.
 Please note that members of the media have been invited to listen to this call, and the call is being broadcast live on our website at armstrongceilings.com.
 With me today are Vic Grizzle, our CEO; and Brian MacNeal, our CFO.
 Hopefully, you have seen our press release this morning, and both the release and the presentation Brian MacNeal will reference during this call are posted on our website in the Investor Relations section.

 I advise you that during this call, we will be making forward-looking statements that involve risks and uncertainties.
 Actual outcomes may differ materially from those expected or implied.
 For a more detailed discussion of the risks and uncertainties that may affect Armstrong World Industries, please review our SEC filings, including the 10-Q filed earlier this morning.
 Forward-looking statements speak only as of the date they are made.
 We undertake no obligation to update any forward-looking statements beyond what is required by applicable securities law.